LLM & LLM/MBA Admissions

 Different from many LLM programs, LLM students enrolled in the University of Richmond School of Law are integrated into the JD program.
 LLM students are required to complete 24 credits of academic coursework.
 Though two of these courses—Introduction to the U.S. Legal System and U.S. Legal Research and Writing—are for LLM students only, all other courses LLM students elect to take are with JD students.
 LLM students may elect to enroll in first-year JD courses, upper-level JD courses, and seminars.

-Applicants may apply for the Spring 2023 or Fall 2023 term by submitting the required information listed below.
+Applications open.
+Applicants may apply for the Fall 2025 term by submitting the required information listed below.
 Admissions decisions are made on a rolling basis depending on the semester for which you are applying.
-Submitting applications as early as possible is encouraged. -
+Submitting applications as early as possible is encouraged.

 All applicants to the program must hold a qualifying first degree in law from a foreign institution outside the U.S. or have been admitted to practice in another country and submit a qualifying TOEFL or IELTS score or an English score waiver.
 Applicants to the joint LLM/MBA program must also submit GMAT or GRE scores.

-Résumé or Curriculum Vitae - The résumé or curriculum vitae may be of any length and should provide chronological information about your academic background, work experiences, extracurricular or charitable activities, and accomplishments.
+Résumé or Curriculum Vitae (CV) - Your résumé may be of any length and in any appropriate format for a professional résumé or CV.
+It should provide chronological information about your academic background, employment experience, scholastic accomplishments, publications, and extracurricular or charitable activities.

 English Proficiency